AwalaApp/network-website/index.md

 # Relaynet

-Relaynet is a computer network that will allow people to circumvent Internet blackouts caused by [repressive regimes](https://www.accessnow.org/keepiton/) or natural disasters.
+Relaynet is a computer network that was originally designed to circumvent complete Internet blackouts caused by [repressive regimes](https://www.accessnow.org/keepiton/) -- Those where VPNs or Tor can't help.
+But it can be used in any blackout, such as one caused by a natural disaster.

+The network can even be used on top of the Internet to build software that would be unthinkable with existing technologies.
+Can you imagine an alternative to email that is spam-free, uses end-to-end encryption and requires zero servers?
+It will be possible with Relaynet.

-## How it works
+## How it works without the Internet

 Imagine you have a phone and want to use your social media accounts, but there's no access to the Internet in the region where you live.
 You could use Relaynet to send and receive data from the Internet if someone else could physically transport the information between your phone and a computer connected to the Internet in another region.